Wayne Gretzky Drive: Wayne Gretzky Drive

 Preceded by 75 Street, Wayne Gretzky Drive starts at 101 Avenue to become a freeway.
 It crosses the North Saskatchewan River valley, by passing under 106 Avenue and Ada Boulevard.
 As it approaches Northlands and the Alberta Avenue area, it again returns into an arterial, with traffic lights.
 The exits to Northlands at 112 Avenue and 116 Avenue are clearly marked with overhead street signs in blue, and with the Northlands logo.
-Because of property constraints, to maintain the number of lanes, the freeway is divided into Wayne Gretzky Drive Northbound and Southbound, formally 72 Street and 73 Street, at 118 Avenue.
+Because of property constraints, to maintain the number of lanes, the freeway is divided into Wayne Gretzky Drive northbound and southbound, formally 72 Street and 73 Street, at 118 Avenue.
 119 Avenue services the north Northlands Coliseum parking lot to the west, and is a dead end to the east, because it was blocked off from being used as a shortcut, disrupting traffic flow during major Northlands events.
 The northbound and southbound then converge again before crossing the Capital Line of the Edmonton LRT.
 Fort Road, which runs to the southwest, meets up with Wayne Gretzky Drive at an at-grade intersection, then runs concurrently along with it for approximately 180 m to Yellowhead Trail.
 The single-point urban interchange at Yellowhead Trail allows Yellowhead Trail to run as a freeway, and it has the benefit of only one traffic light and U-turns for westbound and eastbound traffic.
 At this interchange, Wayne Gretzky Drive ends and Fort Road becomes the only road.
+The freeway portion of Wayne Gretzky Drive has a speed limit of 80 km/h (50 mph).
+The section between 116 Avenue (Northlands) and the road's end at Fort Road and Yellowhead Trail has a speed limit of 60 km/h (37 mph).

 Wayne Gretzky Drive and Groat Road are the only freeways in Edmonton not to have provincial highway numbers.